MySorbet/sorbet-app/README.md

 ### 🔥 Quickstart

-> [!NOTE]
+> [!NOTE] Corepack
 > We use [`corepack`](https://yarnpkg.com/corepack) to ensure everyone is using the same version of yarn.
-> Before continuing, install it with `brew install corepack && corepack enable`.
+> Before continuing, install it with `brew install corepack` or `npm i -g corepack` and then `corepack enable`.

-> [!NOTE]
+> [!NOTE] Gcloud
 > We use [`gcloud cli`](https://cloud.google.com/sdk/docs/install) to store and access environment variables and secrets.
-> Before continuing, install it by following the instructions [here](https://cloud.google.com/sdk/docs/install).
+> Before continuing, install and authenticate it by following the instructions [here](https://cloud.google.com/sdk/docs/install).
 You should have authorized access to the sorbet-production project.
 Considering verifying you access with the engineering team.

+> [!NOTE] Workspace
+> Though `sorbet-app` and `sorbet-api` are separate repos, you can create a monorepo like experience by creating a `sorbet` directory with both repos inside and opening it as a workspace in Cursor.

 1. Clone the repo with `git clone https://github.com/MySorbet/sorbet-app.git`.
 2. Install dependencies with `yarn install`.